Probability distributions

 \[ \mu = E(X) = \int_{-\infty}^{\infty} x f(x) dx \]

-This looks frightful (and it’s certainly not necessary to commit to memory) — but let’s break it down as understanding these elements may aid in greater understanding:
+This looks frightful (and it’s certainly not necessary to commit to memory) — but let’s break it down as understanding these elements may help build intuition:

 1. \(x\): This represents the variable of the function, which is the value of the random variable \(X\).
 For example, some scores for \(x\) for the website example are 10.2 minutes, 11.5 minutes, 2.1 minutes.